Carlo Lurago

-Carlo Lurago (also spelled Luraghi) (1615 – 22 October 1684) was an Italian architect, who was most active in Prague.
+Carlo Lurago (also spelled Luraghi) (1615 – 12 October 1684) was an Italian architect who was active in Prague.

 He was born in Pellio Superiore in the Val d'Intelvi, near Como.
 At the age of 23, as an already an accomplished plasterer, he moved to Prague.
 He would build several different Jesuit churches and cloisters there, including some at the Clementinum, in the early baroque style.
 His first commission was the stucco decoration on the gothic St. Saviour Church in Prague.
 He also worked on the Saint Eligius Chapel there in 1654, before his work was redone by Domenico Orsi.

 Lurago was also successful outside of Bohemia.
 He developed the plans for the Passau Cathedral.
 It is notable because the main altar has a series of flat elliptical domes.
 This arch design foreshadows many other buildings of the baroque style.
 Another notable example of his work is the pilgrimage church of Maria Taferl, which had to be completed by Jakob Prandtauer after Lurago died in Passau.